 - a.
 Sit on the toilet again. - b.
-Position the Activator so that its bottom section pushes into your body, as described in Step 3 above. - c.
+Position the Activator so that its bottom section pushes into your body, as described in Step 3 of inFlow Use. - c.
 Press the button for 10 seconds and then let go. - d.
 Keep the Activator in position until you hear a loud beep and see the LED light change from green to red.